unibo-fc-isi-ds/slides-module2/content/preliminaries/_index.md

 ### __Interpretation__

-- illusion of a unified system...
+- _illusion_ of a _unified_ system...
-- ... despite the fact that it is made up of multiple independent machines
+- ... despite the fact that it is made up of _multiple_ independent machines
-- the key idea is that users should not be aware that the system is distributed.
+- the key idea is that users _may NOT be aware_ that the system is _distributed_

 ---